biomejs/biome/rfcs/002-runtime-api.md

 Even though the approach is slightly different from `eslint`, the result is the same.

-# Rome's APIs
+# Biome's APIs

-Here's a list possible proposals of how Rome could be used.
+Here's a list possible proposals of how Biome could be used.

-There might be various cases, but first we need to understand how Rome is designed, and make proposal based its design **AND** end-goal.
+There might be various cases, but first we need to understand how Biome is designed, and make proposal based its design **AND** end-goal.

 ![Runtime design](./Runtime%20design.png)

-1. Rome is configuration aware, meaning that when communicating with Rust Workspace, all configuration defaults are automatically applied.
-If the APIs are run inside a Rome project, the configuration is automatically picked up from the `rome.json` file.
+1. Biome is configuration aware, meaning that when communicating with Rust Workspace, all configuration defaults are automatically applied.
+If the APIs are run inside a Biome project, the configuration is automatically picked up from the `rome.json` file.
-2. Rome's APIs should reflect the CLIs commands and arguments.
+2. Biome's APIs should reflect the CLIs commands and arguments.
 What it's possible to do via CLI, should be done also via APIs, but not vice-versa.
 This constraint would allow the team to first design and test the feature natively, and expose it once it's stable.
-3. Rome should be able, in the future, to expose plugins or a way to users to use its compiler capabilities
+3. Biome should be able, in the future, to expose plugins or a way to users to use its compiler capabilities

 > Point `2.` might not be true for ALL cases.
 For example, as for today, we can't format by
 > range via CLI.
 Maybe this should be more of a guideline, and not a constraint.